wp-plugins/seamless-donations/readme.txt

 6. Dashboard >> Thank You Email Templates

 == Changelog ==

+= 3.3.4 =
+* Officially adopting the plugin and beginning support by David Gewirtz as new developer

 = 3.3.3 =
 * Officially marking this plugin as unsupported and putting it up for adoption